 - Crippling Overspecialization: Tactical droids are operated by using statistics and simulations to out predict opponents, similar to how a computer works in a game of chess.
 As such, they are completely blind to more creative (some call it suicidal) tactics and outcomes.

 - The Dragon: They sometimes play this role to the Villain of the Week/Arc Villain.

-- Elite Mooks: They themselves are this, but the Super Tactical Droids introduced during the fifth season take this further.
+- Elite Mooks: They themselves are this, but the super tactical droids introduced during the fifth season take this a step further.

 - Evil Cannot Comprehend Good: As TX-20 demonstrates, they sometimes fail to consider that even unarmed civilians would try to attack them if inspired to do so.

 - Front Line General: While they definitely are not designed for combat, there are a few examples of tactical droids personally leading the assault against clone troopers.
 Most of the time it's from the safety of their AAT tank, but there has been at least one example where a tactical droid was at the forefront of a battle droid Zerg Rush on Ryloth.